Molajo/IoC/README.md

 ### Interface injection
 A good object oriented practice is to have classes implement interfaces.
 This practice has many benefits, including clearly defining the application API, but also making it much easier to swap out one implementation of the Interface for another.
 The Molajo IoCC supports Interface injection.

-## Type of Instance
+### Type of Instance
 The `getService` request can request one of four types of instances:

+#### Request a new instance
-1. **Request a new instance** This is done transparently by requesting a service where a like named service is not stored in the Container instance array.
+This is done transparently by requesting a service where a like named service is not stored in the Container instance array.
-2. **Accept an available instance, if available, or create a new instance if it is not.** Special consideration of how the class object map loads is needed to use this option with confidence.
+#### Accept an available instance, if available, or create a new instance if it is not.
+Special consideration of how the class object map loads is needed to use this option with confidence.
-3. **Accept an available instance, if available, or proceed without an instance if an existing instance does not exist.** This request is made by passing in the `$options['if_exists']` and setting it to true.
-It might not be immediately apparent but this approach is necessary, especially during startup, for those situations where both classes are dependent on one another.
-An example might be a request for the `Database Object` which has a dependency on the `User Object`.
-Since the `User Object` requires a database read, the same is true in reverse.
-Again, careful consideration of how classes work together is always needed.
+#### Accept an available instance, if available, or proceed without an instance if an existing instance does not exist.
+The `$options['if_exists']` can be used to simply continue if an existing instance is not available.
+This option is required to situation where a class is waiting on another class, and visa versa.
-4. **Request a Singleton, or Static, Instance** As much as some might disagree, there are times when a `Singleton` will be desired.
-Examples might include database connections where performance would be significantly harmed if each interaction required a new connection instance.
-This type of instance always requires a custom injector where the class `static_service_instance` property is set to true for this request.
+#### Request a Singleton, or Static, Instance
+As much as some might disagree, there are times when a `static instance` is required.
+Database connections should only be made one time due to performance implications and might be stored in a static instance for reuse.
+Static instances are defined using custom injector handlers where the property `$this->static_service_instance` is set to true in the constructor.

 ## Injector Properties and Methods
 It is helpful to review the [Abstract Injector](https://github.com/Molajo/Standard/blob/master/Vendor/Molajo/IoC/Injector/AbstractInjector.php) to understand the properties and event methods that can be used for a custom injector (or are automatically processed, and how, for a standard injection).